-Gross weekly pay, as a measure of the average wages paid to employees in Cheshire West and Chester is higher than regional and national levels.
+Gross weekly pay, as a measure of the average wages paid to employees in CWAC is higher than regional and national levels.
 Data on average gross weekly pay from 2015 shows:

-- Gross weekly pay for full time workers in Cheshire West and Chester is £547 - This is significantly higher than gross weekly pay across the North-West (£502.1) - Gross weekly pay in Cheshire West and Chester is also higher than the average across Great Britain (£541.0) - The local living wage in Cheshire West and Chester in 2017 is £8.455 per hour for employees aged 18 or over, this is slightly below the UK Living wage which is set at £8.75 for 2017.
+- Gross weekly pay for full time workers in CWAC is £547. - This is significantly higher than gross weekly pay across the North-West (£502.1). - Gross weekly pay in CWAC is also higher than the average across Great Britain (£541.0).